viktorstrate/taro-lang/README.md

 let greeting = "Hello, World!"
 ```

-A type signature can optionally be added, either for clarity or special cases where the compiler is unable to infer the type by itself.
+A type signature can optionally be added, either for clarity or in special cases where the compiler is unable to infer the type by itself.

 ```
 let greeting: String = "Hello, World!"